lmiller1990/vuejs-composition-course/README.md

 Authorization -> What you can do once you access the system

 - Front-end only
-  - Change the Navbar depending when authorized
+  - Change the Navbar depending when authenticated
-  - Router guards for `/posts/new`
+  - Router guards:
-  - Authorization - only allow editing your own posts
+    - /posts/new (authenticated users)
+    - /posts/4/edit (authorized users)

 - Authentication/Authorization will depend on your application and use case
 - BIG and IMPORTANT topic.
 Topic for a future course?
+  - Regular bug -> bad user experience
+  - Authentication/Authorization bug -> potentially a crime
-- I'll mention some strategies
+  - I'll mention some strategies.
+JWT (JSON Web Token)

+- Improving the `useModal`, dynamic components, Reactivity optimizations